BoKa33/DiscordStorageBot/README.md

 	sudo pip install filesplit

-you will need a Discord "server"s token too.
-This could help you:
+You will need a Discord "servers" token too.
+This may help you:

 Download Discord and generate one